mrotundo/datalakedev/docs/index.md

 ## Walkthrough

 Amazon has two overlapping technologies that focus on providing Data Lake functionality and management capabilities, [Glue](#glue) and [Lake Formation](#lake-formation).
 Glue focuses on ETL, but also provides data catalog functionality with tools to automate its upkeep.

-Lake formation is a level "above" Glue, not only concerened with the ETL processes, but the data (and access to it).
+Lake formation is a level "above" Glue, not only concerned with the ETL processes, but the data (and access to it).
 It tightly integrates with many other AWS data / processing services to provide a central location for managing authorization.
+While leveraging Glue for the ETL processes, Lake Formation provides templates and workflows to simplify their setup.
+Glue itself uses a (in some ways light) version of Spark to handle the processing.
+So the writing ETL logic would be straightforward for any Spark developer.
 Lake Formation is still in its early stages, but Amazon appears to be positioning it to be a central interface for all major data lake functionality.

 For storage [S3](#s3) is a native cloud file storage service, it is the defacto technology for bulk data persistence in Amazon data lake solutions.
 For longer term bulk storage there is also [Glacier](#glacier), which can also act as a cost efficient way of handling data backups.
 [Redshift](#redshift) is a columnar data store which is currently the best native OLAP offering from AWS.
 Both S3 and Redshift integrate cleanly with most other Amazon processing technologies.

 An interesting case of overlap occurs between a technology extending Redshift, called [Redshift Spectrum](#redshift-spectrum) and [Athena](#athena).
 Both can be used to use a variant of SQL to query data directly off of S3.
-Redshift Spectrum does so as an extension of the Redshift cluser, while Athena is a native cloud offering.
+Redshift Spectrum does so as an extension of the Redshift cluster, while Athena is a native cloud offering that requires no provisioning.

 Processing for more straightforward ETL tasks could be handled directly through Glue, but it does not support some more advanced features of Spark.
 For heavier computing loads [Elastic Map Reduce (EMR)](#elastic-map-reduce-emr) should be utilized.
 There is additional overhead in EMR as it does require a cluster be provisioned, but in doing so you are gaining access to a full Hadoop stack.

 Ingesting data in the lake could either be performed in a streaming manner or in bulk transfers from data stored on-premise.
-[Kinesis](#kinesis) is a technology similar to Kafka, which will
+[Kinesis](#kinesis) is a technology similar to Kafka, which can handle a massive stream of input data.
+A likely use-case is to have Kinesis stream the raw data directly to an S3 bucket, while also engaging [Lambda](#lambda) functionality to run some basic data processing / cleanup to send data to a parallel S3 container (or potentially Redshift database).

 At the highest level the entire solution should be inside of a [Virtual Private Cloud (VPC)](#virtual-private-cloud-vpc) to isolate it from external systems.
 For more fine grained controls over data access Lake Formation provides advanced controls which tightly couple with other Amazon services.
 This allows for user and/or profile level control down to essentially the "table" level of data.
 It is also possible to implement permissioning on S3 buckets, but it appears that Amazon is looking to standardize data lake access controls through Lake Formation.

+Insight into both usage and utilization is crucial for maintaining a healthy platform.
+[CloudWatch](#cloudwatch) is a AWS native solution that monitors the health of the various services (specifically beneficial for services that require provisioned virtual hardware).
+While [CloudTrail](#cloudtrail) provides for auditing capabilities by logging platform utilization on an API call basis.
+Data from both of these services can be fed directly in S3 and then processed / visualized through the same methods that all other data in the lake is handled.

 ## Potential Extensions
 This solution is focused on ingestion and processing.
 While in both S3 and Redshift are readily accessible from other Amazon data services, it would make more sense to also include a standardized way to engage with a datastore that provides .
-These could include such relational database such as **RDS**, a NoSQL solution **DynamoDB**, or a rapid access data index in its hosted **Elasticsearch** plaform.
+These could include such relational database such as **RDS**, a NoSQL solution **DynamoDB**, or a rapid access data index in its hosted **Elasticsearch** platform.

 **Lake Formation** leverages some machine learning functionality to aid in matching and deduplication, but that is only a small subset of the full native ML capabilities of AWS.